-To go from Lima to Paracas, the bus tour lasts approximately 3.30 hours, the buses / trucks leave from the Javier Prado terminal and will leave you directly at the Paracas terminal.
+To go from Capital of Peru - Lima to Paracas, the bus tour lasts approximately 3.30 hours, the buses / trucks leave from the Javier Prado terminal and will leave you directly at the Paracas terminal.
 Also the cost of the ticket ranges from 10USD to 21USD, depending on the company you choose and the type of seat.

 The route from Nazca-Paracas is very similar to the one from Lima-Paracas, it lasts 3.20 hours.
 The buses / trucks leave directly from the Nazca station, in the center of the city.
 However, the big difference is the cost of the ticket, since from here the price ranges from 6USD to 15USD.